krigjo25/Databases/HospitalManagementSystem/readme.md

 ##  Events

-### Patients
+### patientRegistration

 - delRecords
-    Deletes records where the patient is above 200 years
+    Deletes records where the patientRegistrations is above 200 years

-### Employee
+### employeement

 - delRecords
-    Deletes records where the employee has been resigned
+    Deletes records where the employeement has been resigned

 -   salaryChanges
     re calculates the salary every month